 from the Clergy Health Initiative

-The gift extends initial $12 million investment into health interventions for clergy.
+The gift extends initial $12 million investment.

 From Faith & Leadership: Pastor Eldrick Davis lost more than 100 pounds with the support of his congregation and a Duke program to help pastors improve their health.